gemrb/gemrb.github.io/Debugging-with-a-VM.md

 That way the environment is predictable, known and all the usual developer tools and tricks are available.

 This page is a guide on how to set everything up.
+By the end of it you will be running Linux on your Windows system without affecting it.

 ## What is a virtual machine?